pjmatuck/exploding-elves/README.md

 RUN #4
 -
-In the third run the UI was included to control the objects spawn speed.
+In the fourth run the UI was included to control the objects spawn speed.
 Also following the adaptation of MVC pattern, in this case a View script was adopted to expose Views properties and allows controllers bind model data in UI elements.
 As we can see between UIPlayerControlView.cs, AbstractSpawnerController.cs and Spawners models.
 The UI actions were developed using a Command pattern, allowing the encapsulation of these actions inside objects.
 At this moment the project had two systems: Spawners and UI.
 To create a relationship among them a Service Locator pattern was implemented.